arnitdo/GPIOStudio/docs/CONFIG.md

 	* `0` - Raspberry Pi 1 Model A, Model B (Rev 1.0) `(26 Pin Header)`
 	* `1` - Raspberry Pi 1 Model A, Model B (Rev 2.0) `(26 Pin Header + 8 Pin Extra Header)`
 	* `2` - Raspberry Pi 2 + (All Models) `(40 Pin Header)`

+- `colors` - `json` - The colors setting is a collection of hexadecimal color codes for code blocks.
+Each type of block has 3 settings -
+	- `background` - The background color of the code block
+	- `foreground` - The background color of dropdowns, input fields, etc.
+	- `text` - The color of the text for the entire code block

+	Feel free to change any colors, if you have difficulty reading text.